deanmarchiori/ozdates/README.md

 ![](https://img.shields.io/badge/lifecycle-experimental-orange.svg)

-The goal of `ozdates` is to provide historical data to help deal with important Australian dates such as public holidays when conducting time series modelling.
+The goal of `ozdates` is to provide historical data to help deal with important Australian dates, such as public holidays, when conducting time series modelling.

 ## Installation